erw004/cse15l-lab-reports/lab1.md

 ![Image](Capture6.PNG)\
 Working Directory: `/home/lecture1`\
 This is `cat` by itself.
 Since `cat` expects a file as an argument, the terminal just goes to the next line and waits for an argument.
+If you enter `cat` again, `cat` is actually printed and the terminal goes to the next line and waits again.
 This is not an error.
-If you enter `cat` again. `cat` is actually printed and the terminal goes to the next line and waits again.

 ---
 ![Image](Capture7.PNG)\